Sign in

 After an admin creates company signatures, users of the company account can:

-• Find company signatures on the Signatures tab and insert any of them into an email message manually when needed.
+• Find company signatures on the Signatures tab and insert any of them into an Outlook email message manually when needed.

-• Set any of the available company signatures as default for new messages and/or replies and forwards so as to get the signature automatically inserted into an email message along with any of their personal templates.
+• Set any of the available company signatures as default for new messages and/or replies and forwards so as to get the signature automatically inserted into an Outlook email message along with any of their personal templates.

 When a company signature is added to the message body, it keeps the company information the same but automatically updates the user’s personal details such as their name, job title, and email address.